About the Show

 – Near-death experience science and the ever growing body of peer-reviewed research surrounding it.

-– Parapsychology and science that defies our current understanding of consciousness.
+– Parapsychology and science that defies our current understanding of extended human consciousness.

-– Consciousness research and the every expanding scientific understanding of who we are.
+– Consciousness research and conventional science’s understanding of who we are.

-– Others and the strangeness of close encounters.
+– Others and the strangeness of UFOs and close encounters.

 – Skepticism and what we should make of the “Skeptics”.